muhammad83/obtest/README.md

 ## Running the tests

-these tests assume you have jq installed. if its missing please install with the following command on a mac.
+These tests assume you have jq installed.
+If its missing please install with the following command on a mac.

+Obviously, you also need to have the obtest.py running.

 `brew install jq`